-Jennifer P. Taylor, AuD, currently serves as the Director of Clinical Services in Audiology at the University of Memphis; Clinical Associate Professor; the HIPAA Privacy Officer for the Memphis Speech and Hearing Center; and the Audiologist for the University of Tennessee Health Science Center for Developmental Disabilities LEND Grant.
+Jennifer P. Taylor, AuD, currently serves as the Director of Clinical Education in Audiology at the University of Memphis; Clinical Associate Professor; the HIPAA Privacy Officer for the Memphis Speech and Hearing Center; and Audiologist for the University of Tennessee Health Science Center for Developmental Disabilities LEND Grant.
 Dr. Taylor has been at the University of Memphis since 2003 when she joined the faculty.
 She is an active volunteer in the Memphis community and in the profession.
 Dr. Taylor works with pediatrics and their families.
 Her primary area is in pediatric diagnostics, difficult to test populations, and auditory processing disorders.
 She currently teaches in clinical experiences, professional development and billing and practice management.